jeffposnick/jeffy-info/site/posts/2018/09/30/something-brewing.md

 ---
 layout: default.njk
-title: "Something Brewing"
+title: 'Something Brewing'
-excerpt: "Apparently, the whole point of this blog is to blog about blogging architecture."
+excerpt: 'Apparently, the whole point of this blog is to blog about blogging architecture.'
 tags:
   - 11ty
   - meta